 Companies are coming up with new sales content, conducting one-one zoom training, and even following up with sales teams through assessments.
 While these have so far served their purpose, they are just the starting point.

-Becoming truly always-on in your sales enablement plan means establishing a more complete approach towards sales training methods.
-It is about establishing multiple touchpoints, continuously assessing, benchmarking, and improving your sales reps skill levels.
-For one thing, it starts with inculcating everyday learning behaviours- whether through revisiting content, learning activities, sales challenges, or assessments, delivered in an orderly, continuous way.
+Becoming truly always-on in your sales enablement plan means establishing a more complete approach toward sales training methods.
+It is about establishing multiple touchpoints, continuously assessing, benchmarking, and improving your sales reps’ skill levels.
+For one thing, it starts with inculcating everyday learning behaviors- whether through revisiting content, learning activities, sales challenges, or assessments, delivered in an orderly, continuous way.

 The always-on sales enablement framework urges companies to move away from traditional point-in-time training and invest in creating sales training that aligns with long-term goals and rep development.